mthon/mirlo/README.md

 1. Prepare the file species_list.csv.
 Column 1 should contain a three letter code for each species.
 Column 2 contains the genus and species of each taxon in your analysis.
-Column 3 contains the file name of the fasta file that you put in the 'fasta' directory.
+Column 4 is a comment line in which you can inclue any info you like.
+Column 4 contains the file name of the fasta file that you put in the 'fasta' directory.
+Here is an example:

+	ABR,Alternaria brassicicola,Dothidiomycetes,Alternaria_brassicicola_proteins.fasta
+	ANI,Aspergillus nidulans,Eurotiomycetes,aspergillus_nidulansfgsca4.fasta
+	CGR,Colletotrichum graminicola,Sordariomycetes,colletotrichum_graminicola.fasta
+	SAC,Saccharomyces cerevisiae,Saccharomycetes,yeast.fasta

 1. run rename.py.
 This script reads the proteins in each file and renames them, appending the three letter code specified in